 There was a vigil for the Orlando shooting victims at a college in Missouri this week.
 A thin girl with a soft voice got in front of the microphone and told the audience how nervous she was speaking in front of so many white people.
-An affirming, courteous chuckle could be heard.. she told them her statement wasn’t meant to be a joke, and it got stone-cold-quiet..
+An affirming, courteous chuckle rippled through the crowd.. she told them her statement wasn’t meant to be a joke, and it got stone-cold-quiet..real quick.

 The girl then launched into a verbal scolding asking why this same audience hadn’t shown up for Black Lives Matter events.
 The audience looked somewhat bewildered, but politely clapped for her anyway.
 The speaker continued with her condescending comments until she was interrupted by a lone voice in the audience.
 It was a gay man who had come with his husband to pay respects to those who had been killed in Florida.
 His voice got louder as he asked why this woman was turning the vigil into a divisive lecture about race..

-Hissing and booing rippled through the crowd- a loud voice from a microphone drowned out his complaint with free-flowing ramblings about people’s feelings.
+Hissing and booing rippled through the crowd- a loud voice from another microphone drowned out his complaint with free-flowing ramblings about people’s feelings.

 The man and his shaken partner walked away from the event.. unlit candles in hand.